atleasttheytried/atleast-generator/README.md

 - our css graphical charter
 - some basic html files

-The generator code was based from Harriet Ryder's medium article [Creating a project generator with Node](https://medium.com/northcoders/creating-a-project-generator-with-node-29e13b3cd309).
+The generator code was based from Harriet Ryder's article : [Creating a project generator with Node](https://medium.com/northcoders/creating-a-project-generator-with-node-29e13b3cd309) on the platform Medium.

 ## Prerequisites